Cleaning Text

 So Do More with Each Clock Cycle

-• Many libraries/packages implement weak forms of vectorisation or parallelisation, but some libraries do more.
+• Implicit: many libraries/packages implement weak forms of vectorisation (or parallelisation).

-• You must request it because it requires hardware or other support and it is highly optimsed.
+• Explicit: you must request it because it requires hardware or other support and it is highly optimsed.

 Pandas.apply() vs. Numpy